bigcommerce/catalyst/docs/index.md

 ## Ecommerce functionality

-Catalyst has a basic business-to-consumer (B2C) ecommerce purchase funnel, including the following.
-These pages and features are production-ready.
+Catalyst has a production-ready business-to-consumer (B2C) ecommerce purchase funnel, including the following features:

 * Home page
 * Faceted search on product listing pages, or _PLPs_, which are dynamically created for each category and brand
 * Full-text search
 * Product detail pages, or _PDPs_, which are dynamically created for each product and published to the Catalyst storefront channel
 * Shopping cart
 * Secure redirected headless checkout page, which can be themed to match the styling of the core Catalyst storefront